 Next, I posted an inquiry on the forum at The Ski Diva.
-With about 3,000 dedicated female skiers using the forum, I figured one of them might live in Boise and could confirm Paul’s story.
+With over 5,000 dedicated female skiers using the forum, I figured one of them might live in Boise and could confirm Paul’s story.

 The first response I received, however, was priceless.
 And I quote: